LinkedIn and Email Orchestration

 - Step 5: Set monitoring protocols

-Assign a response owner and a response SLA for each channel before the campaign starts.
-LinkedIn replies require faster handling than email in most outbound contexts because the platform context creates a shorter attention window.
-Use a unified inbox if your tool supports it: Salesflow and La Growth Machine both centralize LinkedIn and email replies in a single view.
-Without a unified inbox, set daily check-in times per channel to avoid replies going cold beyond 24 hours.
+Assign a response owner and SLA per channel before launch.
+LinkedIn replies require faster handling: the platform context creates a shorter attention window.
+Use a unified inbox if your tool supports it (Salesflow and La Growth Machine both centralize LinkedIn and email replies).
+Without a unified inbox, set daily check-in times per channel to keep reply lag under 24 hours.

 - Step 6: Apply exit and governance rules

-Governance rules define when a prospect leaves a sequence for a reason other than replying.
 Set a sequence-end exit at the final step so prospects do not loop.
-Set a blacklist rule for any prospect who unsubscribes on email or removes the connection on LinkedIn.
-Set a re-entry delay of at least 90 days for any prospect who exits without replying.
-Without these rules, the same person can re-enter a campaign the next day, which is the most common cause of spam complaints in multichannel sequences.
+Add a blacklist rule for any prospect who unsubscribes on email or removes the LinkedIn connection.
+Set a 90-day re-entry block for any prospect who exits without replying.
+Without these rules, the same person can re-enter a campaign the next day: the most common cause of spam complaints in multichannel sequences.

-Before activating any campaign: confirm all four handoff triggers are set, reply-path logic is configured on both channels, a sequence-end exit rule is active, and at least one team member has a defined response SLA per channel.
-Launching without these produces a working sequence that produces broken outcomes.
+Confirm: all 4 handoff triggers set, reply-path logic configured on both channels, sequence-end exit rule active, and one team member with a defined SLA per channel.
+Missing any of these produces a live sequence with broken outcomes.

 Common Failures